PabloMonsal/Prueba_Tecnica/README.md

   Your favorite IDE, including :
   Intellij IDEA: To run features or scenarios tests it will configure

+  Have a web browser in the following versions:

+        Chrome in version: 99.0.4844.51
+        Firefox in version: 98.0

+        If you want to run the project with firefox, in the serenity properties file uncomment the firefox "webdriver.driver" line and comment the chrome line

 # Run the tests locally
   To try to run the project: